bihealth/sodar-core/docs/source/app_userprofile.rst

 Additional Email
     In addition to the default user email, also send email notifications to these addresses.
+Receive Email for Project Updates
+    Receive email notifications for project or category creation, updating, moving and archiving.
+Receive Email for Project Membership Updates
+    Receive email notifications for project or category membership updates and invitation activity.

 In the development setup, the SODAR Core example site apps also provide additional settings for demonstrating settings features.